corda/corda-docs/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 ### How to pass the seed and passphrase to a node, Firewall component, or service, using the command-line tool options

-To pass the obfuscation seed and passphrase to a node or Firewall component using the command-line tool, just use the `--config-obfuscation-seed` and `--config-obfuscation-passphrase` flags, respectively, in your Node or Firewall run command.
+To pass the obfuscation seed and passphrase to a node or Firewall component using the command-line tool, use the `--config-obfuscation-seed` and `--config-obfuscation-passphrase` flags, respectively, in your node, Firewall, or service run command.

 These flags are the same for all components that use the Configuration Obfuscator tool.